Marseille: Sport

 The city boasts a wide variety of sports facilities and teams.
-The most popular team is the city's football club, Olympique de Marseille, which was the finalist of the UEFA Champions League in 1991, before winning the competition in 1993, the only French club to do so as of 2022.
+The most popular team is the city's football club, Olympique de Marseille, which was the finalist of the UEFA Champions League in 1991, before becoming the first French winner of the competition in 1993.
 The club also became finalists of the UEFA Europa League in 1999, 2004 and 2018.
 The club had a history of success under then-owner Bernard Tapie.
 The club's home, the Stade Vélodrome, which can seat around 67,000 people, also functions for other local sports, as well as the national rugby team.
-Stade Velodrome hosted a number of games during the 1998 FIFA World Cup, 2007 Rugby World Cup, and UEFA Euro 2016.
+Stade Velodrome hosted a number of games during the 1998 FIFA World Cup, 2007 Rugby World Cup, UEFA Euro 2016 and 2023 Rugby World Cup.
 The local rugby teams are Marseille XIII and Marseille Vitrolles Rugby.

 Marseille is famous for its important pétanque activity, it is even renowned as the pétanque capitale.
 In 2012 Marseille hosted the Pétanque World Championship and the city hosts every year the Mondial la Marseillaise de pétanque, the main pétanque competition.

 Sailing is a major sport in Marseille.
 The wind conditions allow regattas in the warm waters of the Mediterranean.
 Throughout most seasons of the year it can be windy while the sea remains smooth enough to allow sailing.
 Marseille has been the host of 8 (2010) Match Race France events which are part of the World Match Racing Tour.
 The event draws the world's best sailing teams to Marseille.
 The identical supplied boats (J Boats J-80 racing yachts) are raced two at a time in an on the water dogfight which tests the sailors and skippers to the limits of their physical abilities.

 Points accrued count towards the World Match Racing Tour and a place in the final event, with the overall winner taking the title ISAF World Match Racing Tour Champion.
 Match racing is an ideal sport for spectators in Marseille, as racing in close proximity to the shore provides excellent views.
 The city was also considered as a possible venue for 2007 America's Cup.

 CN Marseille has traditionally been one of France's dominant Water polo teams as it won the Championnat de France a total of 36 times.

 Marseille is also a place for other water sports such as windsurfing and powerboating.
 Marseille has three golf courses.
 The city has dozens of gyms and several public swimming pools.
 Running is also popular in many of Marseille's parks such as Le Pharo and Le Jardin Pierre Puget.
 An annual footrace is held between the city and neighbouring Cassis: the Marseille-Cassis Classique Internationale.

+The 2025 Tour de la Provence began in Marseille with stage 1. on 14 February 2025.